stabix/stabix/doc/slip_transmission.rst

    *Possible strain transfer across grain boundaries (GB) from Sutton and Balluffi.*

-Several authors proposed slip transfer parameters from modellings or experiments for the last 60 years.
+Several authors proposed slip transfer parameters from modelings or experiments for the last 60 years.
 A non-exhaustive list of those criteria is given in the next part of this work, including geometrical parameter, stress and energetic functions, and recent combinations of the previous parameters.